|

 - BABE:

-English nickname for Greek Barbara, meaning
+English pet form of Greek Barbara, meaning

 - BABETTE:

-Elizabeth, "God is my oath."
+Elizabeth, meaning "God is my oath."

 - BABIRYE: